bracke/dummyserver/README.md

 1. Download Alire from <https://alire.ada.dev>
 2. Run "alr get dummyserver" in the terminal / console.
 3. Change into the dummyserver folder that has been created by Alire.
-4. Run "alr run" in the terminal / console.
+4. Run "alr build" in the terminal / console.

 You  may be prompted for selecting a toolchain - just accept the default.